Moving process

 Efficient reminder process

-Historically, there have been many discussions about what the most efficient reminder process is, and the debate is not over yet.
+Historically, there has been a lot of discussion about what the most efficient reminder process is, and the debate is likely to continue for many years.

 As a debt collection company, we believe that the most effective reminder process is short and to the point.
 It should be shortened if it is deemed that the reminder process is not leading to any result.